Kankal

-Kankal was a Bengali horror drama film directed by Naresh Mitra and produced by Shishir Mallik.
+Kankal was a Bengali-language psychological horror film directed by Naresh Mitra and produced by Shishir Mallik.
 This film was released on 14 April 1950 under the banner of Madhuchakra Limited.
 Kankal was the first horror film released in the Bengali language.

 Plot

 This is a revenge story of a young woman, Tarala.
 Tarala enjoys life and she meets a wealthy man Ratan, whom she marries.
 However, her ex-lover Abhay comes back and ruins Tarala and Ratan's marital relationship.
 One day drunken Abhay tries to rape Tarala in a farmhouse and accidentally kills her.
 Tarala's vengeful spirit revives to seek revenge.